tests-always-included/wick/formulas/README.md

 Files
 -----

-Anything under `files/` is intended to be copied directly to the target system with `wick-make-file` (a function provided by [wick-base]).
+Anything under `files/` is intended to be copied directly to the target system with `wickMakeFile` (a function provided by [wick-base]).
 They can also be used indirectly, such as with the `apache2-add-vhost` function (from [apache2]).

 Functions